 The Met Office Opinion

 Like all weather forecasts, the closer we get to the day the more accurate the predictions will get, so a serious meteorologist wouldn’t stake their reputation by predicting a “white Christmas” this early in December.

 However, the Met Office do sate that: “We can accurately forecast if snow is likely on any given Christmas Day up to five days beforehand.
 In terms of the statistical likelihood of snow based on climatology, we know that a snowflake has fallen somewhere in the UK on Christmas Day 38 times in the last 54 years, so we can probably expect more than half of all Christmas Days to be a 'white Christmas'.”

 Be careful what you wish for though, thick blankets of snow on rooftops might be the pretty to look at but they also hold a lot water weight.
 This can lead to structural damage, such as weakening of timbers and masonry or broken gutters, which can result in a number of damp problems.

 The temperatures required for snow can also lead to other problems like frozen pipes.

-If the Met Office is right, and Scotland is likely to get heavy snow in December, it is worth remembering that prevention is better than cure.
-So if you think your property could be affected, get in touch with the experts.
+If Scotland does get heavy snow in December, it is worth remembering that prevention is better than cure when it comes to property problems aggravated by the weather.
+So, if you think your property could be affected, get in touch with the experts.